New Fire ceremony: Astrology in The Binding of the Years

 The Aztecs believed that their ability to continue in the world as they knew it relied on their ability to understand and incorporate astrological signs and patterns into their own festivals and seasons.

 The Templo Mayor, which was the temple in the Aztec capital Tenochtitlan, was largely important to the New Fire Ceremony because there the ceremonial fire was taken to the top of the pyramid and lit inside the Temple of Huitzilopochtli.
 The position of every part of the ceremony was carefully chosen to either mirror what was happening in the sky or to please the gods or both.
 When the priest would wait for the constellation to move, that was the signal that all would be well and that is when he would start the fire on the sacrifice's chest.
 This ritual sacrifice took place on Huixachtlan which was a large, ceremonially important mountain and the first temple to receive fire from the new fire.
 Both of these places show that the New Fire Ceremony was closely tied to their understanding of astrology and their gods.

-The Binding of the Years refers to what was originally thought to be a Teotihuacan idea of the end of a cylindrical cycle.
+The Binding of the Years refers to what was originally thought to be a Teotihuacan idea of the end of a calendrical cycle.
 It also might have come from another previous civilization.
 For 52 years, or 18,980 days, the earth was on one cycle and then at the end of that cycle it was thought to be in danger of ending if a new cycle did not begin.
-This ceremony's success determined whether the next cylindrical would continue or if everything would end as we know it.
+This ceremony's success determined whether the next cycle would begin or if everything would end as we know it.